lemonmade/templates/README.md

 OmniFocus is an incredible piece of software.
 I and countless others rely on it every day to manage increasingly hectic lives and complex, multi-facetted projects.
 A central tenet of "good" productivity tools (as opposed to those we simply indulge in for their own sake, the "productivity porn") is that they reduce friction.
 This script is an effort to reduce one of the largest sources of friction remaining in my OmniFocus setup: maintaining and creating projects that don't recur on even intervals, but occur frequently enough that their planning and capture becomes a time sink.
 The script allows you to create templates as simple or complex as you need them to be, and to quickly create instances of those templates so you can get back to what's important.

 ## Installation
 Download the most recent version of the script (`Templates.scpt`) from my website, http://pxldot.com/projects.
 Once you have downloaded the script, navigate to your Application script folder located at `~/Library/Scripts/Applications/OmniFocus`.
 Apple hides the Library folder in Mac OS X 10.7 or later by default, so the easiest way to get to this folder is to select the menu item `Go > Go To Folder...` in Finder.app.
-You may have to manually create an OmniFocus folder in the `~/Library/Scripts/Applications` directory if you do not have any previous scripts for OmniFocus.
+You may have to manually create an OmniFocus folder in the `~/Library/Scripts/Applications` directory if you do not have any previous scripts for OmniFocus (you may have to create more of the folders in the directory; if you don't have an Applications folder or even a Scripts folder, you will have to create those as well).

 ## Using The Script